 Image 1 of 13: A spot of D.I.Y anybody?
 Pleasuring oneself is off limits– Keep your hands where we can see them!
 No below-the-belt action during sunlight please, ladies and gents, even if it’s all solo!

-Image 1 of 13: Smoking ban - Even though it’s not a food, ciggies are haram during sunlight hours in Ramadan.
+Image 1 of 13: Smoking ban - Even though it’s not a food, tobacco is haram during sunlight hours in Ramadan.
 But fear not - if you smoke like a chimney, you can always slap on a nicotine patch, which have been approved by the Abu Dhabi Awqaf as a ‘medicine’.

-Image 1 of 13: Toning it down and dressing conservatively - Although there’s no need to be decked out in a burqa during the holy month, you are supposed to dress more conservatively than usual.
+Image 1 of 13: Toning it down and dressing conservatively - Although there’s no need to don a burqa during the holy month, you are supposed to dress more conservatively than usual.
 No mini-skirts ladies, and make sure you keep your melons under wraps until Eid!

-For the Muslim faithful, this is the hardest month of the year because you truly have to test your patience on so many levels.
-Do you think you you’re good for it?
-Do you think you can cope with feeling grumpy from the lack of grazing and fluids, (that means no ciggies or caffeine, people) and on top of that hold your temper, keep calm and carry on, and not to mention not judging anyone, in addition to a whole long list of other qualifiers?
-That’s right, the whole nine yards.
+For the Muslim faithful, this is the year's hardest month because it tests your patience on so many levels.
+Do you think you can manage?
+Can you cope with feeling grumpy from lack of grazing and fluids, no smokes or caffeine, hold your temper, not gossip or judge?